-The stream of water it is shallow, and lined on each side by foot paths.
-During the peak of cherry blossom season, some parts of it are fully covered by tree branches, which turns it into a sakura tunnel, could you imagine how terrific would be such family photos?
+The stream of water is shallow and lined on each side by footpaths.
+During the cherry blossom season’s peak, some parts of it are fully covered by tree branches, which turns it into a sakura tunnel.
+Could you imagine how terrific would be such family photos?
 The little number of people I could see that morning were enjoying a special walk underneath the beautiful cherry blossoms in full bloom.
-At times, people would stop to take photos or simply just enjoy the breathtaking view.
+At times, people would stop to take photos or enjoy the breathtaking view.

 In spring 2020, Hanami (cherry blossom viewing) was banned by the government